-After receiving a report of sexual harassment, the Title IX Officer will contact the Complainant and reporting party to explain rights under this policy and procedure and invite the Complainant to an inperson meeting.
-The Title IX Officer will discuss supportive measures with the Parties.
+After receiving a report of sexual harassment, the Title IX Coordinator will contact the Complainant and the reporting party to explain rights under this policy and procedure and invite the Complainant to an in-person meeting.
+The Title IX Coordinator will discuss supportive measures with the Parties.